Instant Oatmeal vs Oatmeal: The Oats Difference

 - Aids greatly in weight management because it allows you to feel full faster and eat less.

-The B vitamins provided by instant and regular oatmeal include the following:
+The B vitamins provided by both oat or oat flour include the following:

 - B1 (thiamin)